kjonina/B8IT110/README.md

 Created a new page on the website for thesis.
 Also created a droplet in DigitalOcean to host the site.
 Used Github to download the Django code onto the DigitalOcean server.

+## 30th June
+##### Beautiful Soup
+Huge progress on Beautiful Soup, managed to parse JSON file, rename column names but I was stuck on how to deal with 'raw' and the 'fmt' in numeric cases.

+##### Meeting with Supervisor
+Went well.
+- Gave a brief presentation of work so far.
+- Gave feedback on boxplots!
+Need to change those to make more sense.
+- Gave me a small tip on my JSON file problem: pd.json_normalise to get the 'raw' and the 'fmt'.
+The missing piece of the puzzle.
+- Happy to use Github as version control for my project.